Simplicity for the Season Holiday Home Tour

 I still have plans to remove this set of kitchen cabinets and install open shelving. but until then I just have the cabinet doors removed.
 I still have plenty of cabinet space for storage so I love using this for decor.
 I kept this area even more neutral with white dishes and white washed wood tones and added my favorite coral pieces too.

 I really only decorate our main living spaces for the holidays but I did add little extra holiday decor on the upstairs landing.
-Simple eucalyptus adds some green and I used a white marble tree and sign as a finishing touch.
+Simple eucalyptus adds some green and I used acrylic printing for the sign as a finishing touch..

 I hope you enjoyed this Simplicity for the Season Christmas Home Tour.
 I’d love it if you’d pin your favorites to use as inspiration on Pinterest.